 Our corporate business and financial plans fully recognise our asset management proposals and plans.
 Our 30-year financial plan is appended to our Business Plan.
 A full life cycle costing exercise was completed early 2018 and the impact of this was fed into our financial models.
-Our life cycle costings are revised on a regular basis.
+Our life cycle costings are revised on a regular basis but at a minimum every 2 years.

-Value for money is considered in how we approach our AMS (for further information see out Value for Money Strategy).
+Value for money is considered in how we approach our AMS (for further information see our Value for Money Strategy).

-Stock Profile:
+11.0 Stock Profile

-As at 24th February 2020, our asset base is made up of 369 self-contained houses and 3 shared ownership properties.
-The stock was acquired through 9 phases of new build development and the refurbishment of existing tenement buildings.
+As at 13th March 2023, our asset base is made up of 406 self-contained houses and 3 shared ownership properties.
+The stock was acquired through 10 phases of new build development and the refurbishment of existing tenement buildings.

 A small number of privately owned properties are factored.
 We have no cause for concern stock.